 Provisions are recognized when: (a) the Group has a present obligation (legal or constructive) as a result of past events; (b) it is probable (i.e., more likely than not) that an outflow of resources embodying economic benefits will be required to settle the obligation; and (c) a reliable estimate can be made of the amount of the obligation.
 If the effect of the time value of money is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessment of the time value of money and the risks specific to the liability.
 Where discounting is used, the increase in the provision due to the passage of time is recognized as interest expense.
-Where some or all of the expenditure required to settle a provision is expected to be reimbursed by another party, the reimbursement shall be recognized when, and only when, it is virtually certain that reimbursement will be received if the entity settles the obligation.
+Where some or all of the expenditure required to settle a provision is expected to be reimbursed by another party, the reimbursement shall be received if the entity settles the obligation.
 The reimbursement shall be treated as a separate asset.
 The amount recognized for the reimbursement shall not exceed the amount of the provision.
 Provisions are reviewed at each reporting date and adjusted to reflect the current best estimate.